Halo nucleus

 In nuclear physics, an atomic nucleus is called a halo nucleus or is said to have a nuclear halo when it has a core nucleus surrounded by a "halo" of orbiting protons or neutrons, which makes the radius of the nucleus appreciably larger than that predicted by the liquid drop model.
-Halo nuclei form at the extreme edges of the table of nuclides — the neutron drip line and proton drip line — and have short half-lives, measured in milliseconds.
+Halo nuclei form at the extreme edges of the table of nuclides — the neutron drip line and the proton drip line — and have short half-lives, often measured in milliseconds.
 These nuclei are studied shortly after their formation in an ion beam.

 Typically, an atomic nucleus is a tightly bound group of protons and neutrons.
 However, in some nuclides, there is an overabundance of one species of nucleon.
 In some of these cases, a nuclear core and a halo will form.